 Coloring Cactus Juice

 Cactus Juice can be dyed when you want to add some color to the wood.
-I have tried various different dyes and have had the best success with Alumilite reactive dyes.
+I have tried various different dyes and have had the best success with Alumilite Dyes or Cactus Juice Stabilizing Dyes.
 They are very concentrated and produce nice, vivid colors that mix and work well with the Juice.
 Some dyes such as Transtint can be used in small amounts but if you add too much, it can affect the way the Juice cures.
-With Alumilite dyes, I have not had any issues with it affecting the cure of the Juice.
-These dyes are available on my website or direct from Alumilite.com.
 Be sure to use more dye than you think you need!

 After the Cactus Juice has been added to the chamber, place the lid on the chamber.
 You may need to apply a little pressure on the lid to get the gasket to seal.
 When you initially start the vacuum, you will be pulling an extraordinary amount of air out of the blanks which will cause the Juice to foam up considerably.
 It is best to open the vacuum control valve completely before starting the pump and slowly close it, keeping the foam under control.
 After the major foaming has subsided, apply full vacuum.

-Depending on the wood you are stabilizing and the vacuum pump you are using, it could take anywhere from 30 minutes to a number of hours to fully evacuate the air and stabilize your blanks.
+Depending on the wood you are stabilizing and the vacuum pump you are using, it could take anywhere from a couple of hours to many hours to fully evacuate the air from your material.
 If your wood contains any moisture at all, you will continue to get tiny bubbles for MANY hours.
 I suggest drying your wood as mentioned above.
 Keep the vacuum going until you see very few bubbles coming from the blanks.
 After all the air has been evacuated, release the vacuum and turn off your pump.
 (It is really important to not shut off your pump while under vacuum if you are using a rotary vane pump.
 You will cause premature wear on your pump.)